Use our income protection insurance calculator to work out…

 Contact Reassured Advice to find the income protection providers who offer the most favourable terms for smokers.

-The best income protection for smokers will be the policy that allows you to cover your key financial commitments, while being at the most affordable price.
+The best income protection for smokers will be the policy that helps you cover your key financial commitments, while being at the most affordable price.

 In order to choose the best income to meet your needs, there are some important policy terms you should be aware of: